Introducing Luckin Coffee

 Meituan-Dianping (美团网) is a Chinese group buying website for locally found food delivery services, consumer products, and retail services.
 Meituan site offers deals of the day by selling vouchers on local services and entertainment.

 In 2015, Meituan merged with Dianping to become “Meituan-Dianping”. dianping.com hosts consumer reviews of restaurants, similar to TripAdvisor, and also offers group buying similar to Groupon.

 Meituan-Dianping is also one of the world’s largest online and on-demand delivery platforms.

-Ele.me is a online-to-offline (O2O) catering and food delivery platform in China, which by 2019 had become the largest food delivery service in China with 53.4% market share.
+Ele.me is an online-to-offline (O2O) catering and food delivery platform in China, which by 2019 had become the largest food delivery service in China with a 53.4% market share.

 Offline and Online: Starbucks Offers a Complete experience to its customers

 The Chinese really appreciate their community, traditionally labeled “internal circles”.
 Be it houses, schools, or companies, they turn to these clubs for loyalty, information, and approval of their choices.
 With this in mind, Starbucks has designed its commercial spaces to facilitate the meeting of these “circles”.

 Unlike the United States, where Starbucks chairs are often the quiet spots for lone laptop users, Chinese Starbucks is willing to welcome crowds, noise, and relaxation.
 In many cases, the spaces are up to 40% larger than in the United States and have been placed in very visible and easily accessible locations in office buildings (on busy floors or mezzanine areas).